William (Bill) Francis Smith, Jr. passed from this life into eternal life on Sunday, October 27, 2019 at the age of 84.

 Mass: Saturday, November 9 at 12:30 p.m. at St. Ursula Catholic Church, 3937 Kirk Ave, Allison Park, PA 15101

-To send flowers to William "Bill" Francis Smith, Jr.'s family, please visit our floral section.
+To plant a tree in memory of William "Bill" Francis Smith, Jr., please visit our tribute store.